ComPHPPuebla/easy-forms/docs/creating-elements.md

 $password->setMessages(['Please enter your password']);
 ```

-Unlike other form components, elements in this package are not responsible of
+Unlike other form components, elements are not responsible for validation
-validation and filtering.
+and filtering.